Singapore Accounting Standards

 It must be noted that the SFRS for SE is effective from 1 January 2011 and in order to be eligible for the simplified SFRS, an entity must have met the criteria for each of the previous two consecutive years.
 An entity that qualifies under the criteria may adhere to the standards until it falls out of the size threshold for two consecutive reporting period and in such cases the company must follow the full SFRS.

 A subsidiary of a holding company that follows the full SFRS can still adopt the SFRS for SMEs, provided, it meets the prescribed criteria.

 Choosing Between “SFRS” or “SFRS for SE”

 Until recently all Singapore registered entities regardless of size were following the full SFRS.
 Now that there is a SFRS especially for the small entities, companies that qualify for the new standards have to consider few points of significance before adopting the SFRS for SE.
 Companies should also review their growth plans and the nature of their business before adopting these standards.
-Some of the issues that needs to be scrutinized are
+Some of the issues that needs to be scrutinised are

 - Transition cost – training cost, accounting system and software

 - Future plans – Plans for IPO, probability of the business exceeding the size threshold

 - Group consideration – the impact on holding companies

 - Financing – Financial institutions and lenders seeking full SFRS statements

 Marginal companies that are on the verge of breaching the size threshold will be better off adhering to the full SFRS rather than vacillating between the standards.
 Likewise, companies that are accustomed to the full SFRS, those belonging to a group or held by parent companies that follow the full SFRS and companies, which will be negatively affected by treatment of some accounting elements under the simplified version, must refrain from adopting the SFRS for SE.